 This section provides a series of technology-specific pollutant emission factors for combustion; these factors represent a wider range of fuels and combustion technologies than for Tier 1.
 They do not represent specific combustion and abatement technologies (which would be needed in a Tier 3 approach), but do offer more disaggregation than Tier 1.
 Extension of Tier 2 to reflect emission abatement is possible through use of factors derived from emission data.

 The BC emission factors presented in this Guidance are derived on the basis of EC and it is therefore assumed that BC=EC.

+Tier 2 emission factors are provided for the main pollutants: NOx, CO, NMVOC, SOx, PM and BC.
+Only in a few cases are Tier 2 emission factors for heavy metals and POPs available.
+In all the other cases Tier 1 emission factors should be used.

 Table 3-9 Tier 2 emission factors for source category 1.A.1.a, dry bottom boilers using coking coal, steam coal and sub-bituminous coal